dojo/docs/quickstart/writingWidgets.rst

 =========================
 Let's say you've written a widget, and when the user clicks on it, something happens.
 What you want is for the programmer using the widget to be able to either *change* what happens, or have something happen in addition, without having to edit your widget.

-To see how to do this, let's see how dijit.form.Button does it for clicking.
+To see how to do this, let's see how dijit/form/Button does it for clicking.
 Note that we need to distinguish between DOM events, which happen on DOM elements; and widget events, which fire when things happen in the widget.
 (To make this clearer: DOM onclick might fire on elements in your widget, but you would only want the widget's onClick (Note: camelCase!) to fire when your widget is an "enabled" state.)

 1. In your template html, on the html elements you want to have fire DOM events, add the attribute data-dojo-attach-event as follows.
 Here's some of the dijit Button's Button.html (with ... where I've left stuff out):